ClayAucoin/codex-lv2-may-2025/guides/week4-css-frameworks/lesson-4-bootstrap-grid-input/lesson-4-bootstrap-grid-input.md

 - Use Bootstrap's grid system (`row` and `col`) to display color swatches
 - Use your own stylesheet to the specific colors.

-#### 📝 **GMad Libs Game**
+#### 📝 **Mad Libs Game**
 Create a Mad Libs-style word game where users fill in blanks to create funny stories.
-Play it here on [code.org](https://studio.code.org/courses/csp5-virtual/units/1/lessons/7/levels/1)

-To get started with a project, you may refer to the [start a project skill guide](../../../resources/skill-guides/start-project.md).
+1. First, play the Mad Libs Game [here on code.org](https://studio.code.org/courses/csp5-virtual/units/1/lessons/7/levels/1)

-Call it `mad-libs-game`
+2. Next, to get started with a project, you may refer to the [start a project skill guide](../../../resources/skill-guides/start-project.md).
+Call your project `mad-libs-game`

-Remember to add and commit after each successful milestone.
+3. Remember to add and commit after each successful milestone.
 See the [git snippets](../../../resources/git-snippets.md) for useful commands.

 You may work on this together, but it is not a group project.
 Each individual should have their own git repository and code.